Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 7870 should in theory be a lot faster than the GeForce GTX 960 overall. (explain)
+Memory BandwidthThe Radeon HD 7870 should in theory be quite a bit faster than the GeForce GTX 960 overall. (explain)

-Texel RateThe Radeon HD 7870 should be a little bit (about 11%) faster with regards to anisotropic filtering than the GeForce GTX 960. (explain)
+Texel RateThe Radeon HD 7870 should be a small bit (more or less 11%) faster with regards to texture filtering than the GeForce GTX 960. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison